LSIND/advanced-python3/README.md

 ![UML class diagram](https://www.dropbox.com/s/gsvysyhc35drt1s/Shapes.JPG?raw=1)

 ## [Abstract classes and interfaces in Python](https://github.com/LSIND/advanced-python3/tree/master/AbstractAndInterface)
-> *Declaration of abstract class and interface in python3*
+> Declaration of abstract class and interface in python3
+> *This task and UML class diagram ware taken from C# / Java project to draw an analogy between OOP style of Python and OOP in C# / Java.
+From this case it's clear that interfaces in Python are a little bit useless: Python has a multiple inheritance, C#/Java - single*

-ABC (abstract class) is a part of Python Standart Library.
+*ABC* (abstract class) is a part of Python Standart Library.
 As for interfaces, module *zope* can be used.
 ```Console
 pip install zope